Megha2328/Trader-Behaviour-Insights/README.md

 Created a time-series line plot to compare trends of trader performance and Fear & Greed Index.

-📈 Results & Insights
+📈 Results & Insights:
 The graph highlights periods where high greed aligns with positive trader performance and vice versa.
 Possible correlation patterns suggest that market sentiment could be a factor influencing trading outcomes.

-📈 Actionable Strategies for Smarter Trading
+📈 Actionable Strategies for Smarter Trading:
 Based on this analysis, here are three data-driven strategies:

 Strategy 1: Adopt the Elite Trader's Pattern.
 The most successful traders in this dataset follow a clear rule: Sell into fear, hold during greed.
 A practical application would be to use the Fear & Greed Index as a behavioral guide.
 When the index drops into "Fear," it's a signal to review long positions and consider taking profits or cutting losses.
 When the index rises to "Extreme Greed," it's a signal to resist the urge to sell and instead let profitable positions continue to grow.